|

 rules at Google or not.
 Why should I?
 I don't use them.
 They're

+simply not necessary.
 You're all grown-ups reading this newsletter.
 If you want

 to Spam a search engine what's it got to do with me?
 Nothing.